hyperledger-labs/splice/README.md

 The preflight check runs an integration test where a local validator connects to a global canton network.
-To run the check against a cluster (see section `GCE Clusters`), change into the cluster's deployment directory and run `cncluster preflight`:
+To run the check against a cluster (see section `GCE Clusters`), change into the cluster's deployment directory, and run `cncluster preflight`:

 ```
 cd cluster/deployment/devnet
 cncluster preflight
 ```

+Note:
+- The preflight command automatically starts & stops the self-hosted frontends needed for `SelfHostedPreflightIntegrationTest`.
-Note that the preflight check will fail if your branch is sufficiently divergent from the main branch (in particular, if you made any changes to the Daml model).
+- The preflight check will fail if your branch is sufficiently divergent from the main branch (in particular, if you made any changes to the Daml model).

 You can also launch an SBT shell that is configured to run the preflight checks.
 This is useful if you want to iterate more quickly